justeattakeaway/pie/apps/pie-docs/src/accessibility/testing-for-accessibility.md

 {% notification {
   type: "information",
-  message: "You can use The A11y Project’s [accessibility checklist](https://www.a11yproject.com/checklist/) as a main resource to manual test your products."
+  message: "You can use The A11y Project’s [accessibility checklist](https://www.a11yproject.com/checklist/) as a main resource to manually test your products."
 } %}

 {% contentPageImage {